-Upon waking and before brushing your teeth, drink four to five 3/4-cup (160 ml) glasses of room temperature water on an empty stomach and wait another 45 minutes before eating breakfast.
+Upon waking and before brushing your teeth, drink 3/4-cup glasses of warm water on an empty stomach and wait another 45 minutes before having your breakfast.

 Japanese water therapy must be performed at various times, according to clinicians, to treat different conditions.
 Some examples are given here:

-While Japanese water therapy for many of the conditions it has been claimed to improve is not an efficient treatment, drinking more water can still result in some health benefits.
-In addition, following this protocol of therapy will lead to weight loss and it will cause you to decrease your calorie intake
+While Japanese water therapy is not an effective treatment for many of the ailments it claims to alleviate, drinking more water can still have some health benefits.
+Furthermore, this therapeutic program will result in weight loss and a reduction in calorie intake.

 Using Japanese water therapy means drinking multiple glasses of water a day, allowing you to stay hydrated properly.
 Adequate hydration has numerous benefits, including optimum brain activity, sustained energy levels, and control of body temperature and blood pressure.
 In addition, drinking more water can help prevent constipation, headaches, and kidney stones.
-By merely drinking to relieve their thirst, most individuals get enough fluid.
-However, you can need to drink more if you’re very busy, work outside, or live in a hot environment.
+However, you need to drink more if you're having work pressure, work outside, or live in a hot environment.

 Improves Skin Health

-The skin is made up of 30 percent of the body’s water content, proper hydration keeps the skin supple and flexible, and prevents moisture loss.
+The skin is made up of 30 percent of the body's water content, proper hydration keeps the skin supple and flexible, and prevents moisture loss.
 If the water intake is very low, the skin is unable to avoid the loss of excess water and thus loses its elasticity.
-The skin texture, tone and keeps the skin healthy and radiant are preserved by water therapy.
+The skin texture and tone keep the skin healthy and radiant are preserved by water therapy.

 Cleanses The System